ViolaFlower/Re-Console/README.md

 <p> We seek to be the gold standard of LCE modpacks, trying to push the ecosystem forward!

 ![Features](https://cdn.modrinth.com/data/cached_images/97029679acef552aaa93810310bee9e0f287dc5d.webp)

 - Near 100% Legacy Console Edition parity
 - Lightweight and performant; built on the [Adrenaline](https://modrinth.com/modpack/adrenaline) modpack, tweaked specifically for the most optimal, stable performance
-- Every tutorial world, from TU1 to TU69
 - Entirely configurable and community oriented
 - Optional old world generation, spanning from Beta 1.7.3 to 1.17.1
 <p> Re-Console, and all the mods inside of it are either Open Source or Source Available!